HMS Lookout (G32): Operation Corkscrew

 On 8 and 9 June Lookout was involved in Operation Corkscrew.
 It was during this operation that Lookout achieved the distinction of probably being the most heavily bombed destroyer to survive the war.
 The 19 Destroyer Flotilla, which included Lookout, bombarded a shore position.
 But soon white flags could be seen hanging out of windows and troops eventually landed with no resistance.

 As dusk approached, the other ships withdrew leaving Lookout patrolling the island as guard ship.
 When the other ships were about 10 miles away, the Luftwaffe appeared expecting to find an invasion fleet, but only found the destroyer Lookout.
 Lookout went to action stations and put up an anti aircraft barrage and took violent evasive action.
 By this time however her gunnery was impaired by the failing light.
 Despite many close misses from bombs, Lookout remained undamaged and after the bombers had moved on, Lookout continued to patrol.

-Lookout supported the allied landings at Salerno (Operation Avalanche) in September 1943, shelling German gun positions in support of 56 Division.
+Lookout supported the allied landings at Salerno (Operation Avalanche) in September 1943, shelling German gun positions in support of 56th (London) Infantry Division.
 A few days later she was nearly hit by a glider bomb but sustained little damage and was able to continue bombardments in support of the army until 15 September, when she sailed back to Malta for repairs.

 Late war service

 After a major refit beginning on 13 November 1943, Lookout returned to service on 23 July 1944 under the command of Lt.Cdr.
 Derick Hetherington.
 She was assigned to the 14 Destroyer Flotilla.
 On 12 October Loyal was severely damaged by a mine.
 Lookout towed her home.

+In mid-August 1944 HMS Lookout was assigned to the Gunfire Support Group for the Sitka Naval Forces as part of Operation Dragoon, the invasion of Southern France.

 At the beginning of 1945, Lookout was transferred to the 3 Destroyer Flotilla.
 On 15 January she bombarded targets in San Remo.
 On the 18 and 19 she bombarded targets near the Franco-Italian border.

 On 18 March 1945, Lookout participated in the Battle of the Ligurian Sea, sinking the German torpedo boat TA29.

 Lookout remained on bombardment and escort duties of the west coast of Italy until Victory Europe day.